 Anticipatory Set: Learners discuss their homework papers with the class.
 (See Handout Two, Lesson Two: Oil Use in Your Home) List the learners’ responses on the board.
 What types of oil do you use at home?
 What do you use oil for?
 How do you dispose of the oil?

 Create groups of four learners for each group for this activity.

-Hand out the Oil + Water + Wildlife= A Real Mess data sheet (See Attachment One)
+Hand out the Oil + Water + Wildlife= A Real Mess data sheet (See Handout One)